akiran/exponent-docs/versions/v10.0.0/guides/using-custom-fonts.rst

         // ...
       }

-This loads Font Awesome and associates it with the name ``'open-sans-bold'`` in Exponent's font map.
+This loads OpenSans-Bold and associates it with the name ``'open-sans-bold'`` in Exponent's font map.
 Now we just have to refer to this font in our ``Text`` component.